Tomoko Watanabe (wrestler): All Japan Women's Pro-Wrestling (1990–2005)

 During her fifteen-year tenure with the promotion, Watanabe chased for various championships promoted by it.
 She has held the AJW Championship on two separate occasions, the All Pacific Championship on three, AJW Tag Team Championship two times, once alongside Takako Inoue and once with Bat Yoshinaga, and the WWWA World Tag Team Championship five times, three of them with Kumiko Maekawa, one time with Zap I under the gimmick of team "Zap", and once with Nanae Takahashi.
-Despite being an accomplished wrestler in the company, there have stil been many titles she never succeeded winning even if competing for them.
+Despite being an accomplished wrestler in the company, there have still been many titles she never succeeded winning even if competing for them.
 At AJW Wrestling Queendom 1995 Victory on March 26, she teamed up with Suzuka Minami and unsuccessfully challenged Las Cachorras Orientales (Etsuko Mita and Mima Shimoda) for the UWA World Women's Tag Team Championship.

 Due to AJWP sharing business partnerships with various other promotions from the Japanese independent scene, Watanabe often competed in cross-over events.
 At AJW/LLPW, an event held alongside Ladies Legend Pro-Wrestling on March 10, 1999, she defeated Eagle Sawai in singles competition.
 On the first night of Big Japan Pro Wrestling's 2000 edition of the New Year Great Series from January 2, Watanabe defeated Kiyoko Ichiki.